KatherineMichel/the-list/README.md

 https://www.udacity.com/courses/all?bookmarks=true | All Courses and Nanodegree Programs | Udacity

-https://github.com/LambdaSchool/Precourse | LambdaSchool/Precourse: This repo contains the instruction material and assignments for Lambda School's pre-course program.
+https://github.com/LambdaSchool/Precourse | LambdaSchool/Precourse: This repo contains the instruction material and assignments for Lambda School's pre-course program. https://lambdaschool.com/courses/cs/web/bootcamp/apply/ty/ | Thank You | Web Development Mini Bootcamp https://lambdaschool.com/ | Lambda School - A Revolutionary New School That Invests In You -->
--->

 Khan Academy